Severe Weather Statement issued for Hancock, Henderson, McDonough by NWS - News Break

 Severe Weather Statement issued for Hancock, Henderson, McDonough by NWS

-Effective: 2021-07-09 19:05:00 CDT Expires: 2021-07-10 00:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This is a dangerous storm.
+Effective: 2021-07-09 19:20:00 CDT Expires: 2021-07-09 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a sturdy building.
+This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+This is a dangerous storm.
 Prepare immediately for large destructive hail capable of producing significant damage.
 People outside should move to a shelter, inside a strong building and away from windows.
-Target Area: Hancock; Henderson; McDonough A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM CDT FOR EASTERN HANCOCK...SOUTHWESTERN HENDERSON AND WEST CENTRAL MCDONOUGH COUNTIES At 741 PM CDT, a severe thunderstorm was located over Burnside, or 8 miles north of Carthage, moving southeast at 40 mph.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Hancock; Henderson; McDonough A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM CDT FOR NORTHEASTERN HANCOCK...HENDERSON...SOUTHERN WARREN...NORTHERN MCDONOUGH...SOUTHERN DES MOINES AND NORTHEASTERN LEE COUNTIES At 717 PM CDT, a severe thunderstorm was located over Gulf Port, or over Burlington, moving southeast at 40 mph.
 HAZARD...Tennis ball size hail and 60 mph wind gusts.
-SOURCE...Trained weather spotters.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Macomb, Carthage, Colchester, La Harpe, Dallas City, Ferris, Tennessee, Colusa, Adrian, Burnside, Fountain Green, Elvaston, Pontoosuc, Basco, Bentley, Webster, McDonough County 4-H Grounds and Argyle Lake State Park.
+Locations impacted include Stronghurst, Terre Haute, Raritan, Roseville, Sciota, Good Hope, Bardolph and Little Swan Lake.
 HAIL...2.50IN WIND...60MPHalerts.weather.gov

 Comments / 0